Previous World Voice Days:

 - Talk about how voice therapy can help, what it involves

-- Refer people to the British Voice Association and Voice Care Network websites for further information and voice clinic lists
+- Refer people to the British Voice Association website for further information and the Association's list of UK Voice Clinics.

 - World Voice Day: world-voice-day.org